 Even though I had failed my first photography class, I was still interested in photography itself, so I continued to use the camera over the course of the next year.
-Even spent $100 on a brand new Quantaray (Sigma) 28mm f2.8 lens to go along with the 50mm f1.8 that camera already had.
+Even spent $100 on a brand new Quantaray (Sigma) 28mm f2.8 lens to go along with the 50mm f1.8 the camera already had.

 By senior year I asked the photography teacher if I could take her class again.
 I had to get her signature because I had failed the first time.
 She signed my paper, but told me the only reason she was doing so was because she didn’t want to teach English and needed more students for the class.

 We had three levels of photography, beginner, intermediate and portfolio.
 It’s possible there was an advanced between intermediate and portfolio but I don’t remember.
 What I do remember is that I started as a beginner, within a week I was bumped to intermediate.
 By my second semester, I was portfolio.
 I still wasn’t fond of the assignments themselves but my skills had improved after a year or two of practice.
 Plus being a senior I think my teacher realized this was my last year, I needed to prepare a portfolio for college and I did my best work if she just let me do my own thing.

 As a result of that I was the only student to win a national photography award in my entire school district, plus a local award for another photo and had several of my photos used in school publications.
 I had come all the way from behind to the top of the class in a matter of months.
 That second semester of photography my senior year was a great time in my life.
 I had also met my first true love in that class and we dated for four and a half years.